cloud-gov/cg-site/_docs/ops/maintenance-list.md

 - Update the [`#cg-support`](https://gsa-tts.slack.com/messages/cg-support/) topic to include your name as the support contact.
 - In [logs.fr.cloud.gov](https://logs.fr.cloud.gov/), go under "Management" -> "Advanced Settings" and check the Kibana [timezone setting](https://www.elastic.co/guide/en/kibana/current/advanced-options.html) (`dateFormat:tz`) - it should be set to `Browser`.
 If anyone has changed it, change it back to `Browser`.
 - Check for any new CVEs in [Elasticsearch](https://www.cvedetails.com/vulnerability-list/vendor_id-13554/Elasticsearch.html), and [Redis](https://www.cvedetails.com/vulnerability-list/vendor_id-15183/product_id-31837/Pivotal-Software-Redis.html).

+## Review expiring certificates

+*Note that this is temporary until alerts for expiring certificates are back in place*

+From the jumpbox in each of our four environments, `tooling`, `development`, `staging`, and `production`, run `doomsday dashboard` to review all expiring certificates.
+Make note of any that are expiring within two weeks and make sure the team is aware.

 ## Ensure all VMs are running the current stemcell